Personal Finance in Canada Checklist: How To Manage Your Personal Finances

 If you use credit cards regularly, your balances are increasing, or you have multiple loans, there is a risk of losing control.
 Debts can spiral very quickly, especially if you take out loans and credit cards with high interest rates.

 - Try to tackle high-interest debts first.
-Paying interest on loans and credit cards is one of the main reasons why it’s difficult to get out of debt in Canada.
+Paying interest on loans and credit cards is one of the main reasons why it’s difficult to get out of debt.
 If you’re paying interest every month, this will eat into your income, leaving you with less money to pay bills, cover expenses, and make a dent in your debts.
 Try to tackle high-interest debts first to reduce interest charges.

 - Transfer your credit card balance.
 Many credit card providers offer incentives for new customers, including 0% balance transfers.
 If you have a credit card and you’re paying interest, look for offers to transfer your balance to a card with a lower interest rate.